 This report contains "forward-looking statements," as defined in the United States Private Securities Litigation Reform Act of 1995 and Section 21E of the Securities and Exchange Act 1934, as amended.
 All statements contained in this report, other than statements of historical fact, including statements regarding our future results of operations and financial position, our business strategy and plans, and our objectives for future operations, are forward-looking statements.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "seek," "look," "hope," "intend," "expect," and similar expressions are intended to identify forward-looking statements.
-We have based these forward-looking statements largely on our current expectations and projectives and financial needs.
+We have based these forward-looking statements largely on our current expectations and projections about future events and trends that we believe may affect our financial condition, results of operations, business strategy, short-term and long-term business operations and objectives, and financial needs.
 These forward-looking statements are subject to a number of risks, uncertainties, and assumptions.
-For example, statements in this Form 10-Q regarding the potential future impact of inflation, interest rate increases, tax increases, taxiff increases, recession, climate regulation, the COVID-19 outbreak, economic sanctions, cybersecurity risks, potential banking crises, future weakness in the credit markets, increased rates of default and bankruptcy, and the outbreak of war in Ukraine on the Company's business and results of our portfolio companies may be subject to avail investments in the cannabis-related industry or other industries, we may be subject to heightened scrutiny, and our portfolio companies may be subject to avail rule, regulations, and statutes.
-It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results ob differ materially from those contained in any forward-looking statements and projectives in the securities and trends discussed in this Form 10-Q may not occur, and actual results could differ materially and adversely from those anticipated or implied in the forward-look
+For example, statements in this Form 10-Q regarding the potential future impact of inflation, interest rate increases, tax increases, tax increases, recession, climate regulation, the COVID-19 outbreak, economic sanctions, cybersecurity risks, potential banking crises, future weakness in the credit markets, increased rates of default and bankruptcy, and the outbreak of war in Ukraine on the Company's business and results of operations are forward-looking statements.
+Moreover, due to our past investments in the cannabis-related industry or other industries, we may be subject to heightened scrutiny, and our portfolio companies may be subject to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
+In light of these risks, uncertainties, and assumptions, the future events and trends discussed in this Form 10-Q may not occur, and actual results could dif